simple-login/website/content/blog/alias-directory.md

 **your_directory** is the name your directory.
 Voilà, simple, right?

-If you come from [33mail](https://www.33mail.com), directory is quite similar to the 33mail's `username`.
+If you come from [33mail](https://www.33mail.com), a directory is quite similar to the 33mail's `username`.
 We have decided to NOT use the same naming because of several reasons:

 - `username` doesn't sound right technically.
 As it's used in "@username.33mail.com", it should be rather named `subdomain` or maybe `namespace`.

 - Our directory ambition is much more than a wildcard alias.
-With both directory and custom domain, one could use `hr/` to handle emails for HR department, `tech/backend/` for all emails related to backend team.
-This is because directory structure is recursive, allowing much more combinations.
-Currently directories **only** work with SimpleLogin domains and the possibility to use directories with your custom domains are in progress.
+With both directory and custom domain, one could use `hr/` to handle emails for HR department, `tech/backend/` for all emails related to the backend team.
+This is because directory structure is recursive, allowing more combinations.
+For the moment, directories **only** work with SimpleLogin domains and the possibility to use directories with your custom domains are in progress.
 You can track its progress on our [roadmap](https://trello.com/c/CSBsfCh9/59-support-multiple-directory-mailbox-for-custom-domain).

 - `/` is a perfectly valid email character.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Email_address)

     > printable characters !#$%&'*+-/=?^_`{|}~;

     are all valid characters.
-We also support `#` and `+` as separator.
+We also support `#` and `+` as a separator.

 - It's almost impossible to implement a strict [DMARC Alignment](https://en.wikipedia.org/wiki/DMARC#Alignment) for wildcard subdomains.
 As setting up DMARC is highly recommended to reduce the chance your emails ending up in the recipient's Spam folder, supporting this alias format is maybe not a good idea.

-This feature is currently only available in premium plan.
+This feature is currently only available in the premium plan.